johann122004/WD-Lopez-Seatwork-3/readme.md

 4. All file naming are in camel case.
    - Camel case is naming format where there is no white space in separation of each words, the first word is in all lower case while the succeding words first letter are in upper followed by lower cased letters.
    - ex.: buttonAnimatedStyle.css
+    - For this Seatwork however, lower-kebab-case will be used instead. lower-kebab-case is a naming format where spaces are replaced with hyphens, and words are all lower cased.
+    - ex.: funny-man.jpg
 5. Use only `External CSS`.
 6. Renaming of Pages folder names are a must, and relates to what it is doing or data it holding.
 7. File Structure to follow below.